whatdoineed2do/imgcat/README.md

 The intended use is for cataloguing large collections of images (particularly RAW files) to provide a single index in the form of a index.html; avoid the need for traditional file browsers to attempt to generate it's own thumbnails.
 This is particularly suited for DVD backups where the thumbnails (ie Windows .thumbs/ dirs) cannot be generated, with the generated index and catalogue being genreated and burned to the same backup.
 Instead of browsing the individual directories on the DVD (that would potentially cause redundant reads of each file to generate/extract thumbnails to display), we can browse the `index.html` and click through to required files.

-For (Nikon NEF/Canon CR2/Fuji RAF) RAW files, the tool will extract the largest embedded thumbnails from the RAW file to generate thumbnail.
+For (Nikon NEF/Canon CR2/Fuji RAF/DNG) RAW files, the tool will extract the largest embedded thumbnails from the RAW file to generate thumbnail.

 The (default) generated output is javascript file containing a JSON object of the scan results; a corresponding set of `html/js/css` exists that will render the results using [justified gallery](https://miromannino.github.io/Justified-Gallery/) - navigation between index directories (via `j`/`k` or `left`/`right` arrows) and (XMP) rated files can be display-toggled `0`-`5`.
 ```